tasdemirbahadir/log-analyzer/README.md

 **Log Analyzer**

-Log Analyzer application analyzes the given log files, detects ips to block according to the given time, duration and threshold.
+Log Analyzer application analyzes the given log files, detects ips to block according to the given time, duration and threshold and uploads the log entries into H2 in memory database.

 **Usage**